mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 And when a process is allocated more memory by the OS, the memory limits information is updated.

 Meanwhile, the CPU has a dedicated register to track the current program counter for the currently executing process and this register is automatically updated by the CPU on every new instruction.
-This way, the OS only needs to update the program counter in the PCB whenver that process is interrupted.
+This way, the OS only needs to update the program counter in the PCB whenever that process is interrupted.

 ## Context Switch
 Context switch is the mechanism to switch the execution from the context of one process to the context of another process.